DANCING PANDAS

 I yelled out, “Charlie, je t’aime”.
 And Charlie immediately put up his hand.
 My heart melted and I was in love with this gorgeous and very gregarious creature.
 A feeling of such kinship poured over me and will stay with me forever!

-Victoire, one of the chimps of the Okokong Island – a member of the Papaye-France tribe
+Victoire, one of the chimps of the Okokong Island – a member of the Papaye-France tribe – Chimpanzee Sanctuary Cameroon

-Our journey to Pongo Songo highlighted the urgent need to protect chimpanzees and their habitat.
+Our journey to Pongo Songo chimp island highlighted the urgent need to protect chimpanzees and their habitat.
 Deforestation, poaching, and the illegal wildlife trade pose significant threats to their survival.
 We must all play a role in conserving these precious primates by supporting organizations like the Papaye Association and advocating for sustainable practices.

-This magical visit to the Pongo Songo Chimpanzee Island was a transformative experience that deepened our understanding of these remarkable primates and the challenges they face.
+This magical visit to the Pongo Songo Chimpanzee Sanctuary was a transformative experience that deepened our understanding of these remarkable primates and the challenges they face.
 We were humbled by the dedication of the Papaye Association staff, who tirelessly work to protect and rehabilitate these amazing animals.

 Have you had a chance to spend time with chimpanzees?
 Did you find the interaction to be incredibly human?
 We would love to hear your thoughts in the comments.